honokani/sdl_lessons/README.md

 # about this repository

    Surely, the library `{lesson dir}/Src/SdlUtils*.hs` in each lesson gets better step by step.
-   `lesson 01 'is the most noobish, and the latest one is the best :)
+   `lesson 01` is the most noobish, and the latest one is the best :)

 # policy